Flavourful Instant Pot Hawaiian Pork Tenderloin

 What Should I Serve with Hawaiian Pork Tenderloin?

 This is a sweet-tasting Hawaiian inspired recipe so keep the sides savoury or neutral.
-Rice always goes well with this dish or you might prefer mashed potatoes.
+Rice always goes well with this dish, so consider one of these Instant Pot rice recipes or you might prefer mashed potatoes.
 Hawaiian luau rice is especially good.
 Sauté some leftover white rice (basmati is good) in oil.
 Add coconut flakes, chopped nuts, garlic, ginger, and minced green onions.
 Chicken powder is good too.

 Food blogger, Bella Bucchiotti of xoxoBella, shares a recipe for Hawaiian pork tenderloin.
 You will love this Hawaiian inspired recipe for the Instant Pot.